LinguaPhylo/linguaPhylo.github.io/_posts/2021-07-16-lphy-extension.markdown

 where `-p` declares the module path separated by `:`.
-Here it includes the jar file of LPhy Studio, and the ``lib" folder under this jar file to contain all required libraries or LPhy extensions, such as the LPhy modular jar.
+Here it includes the jar file of LPhy Studio, and the "lib" folder under this jar file to contain all required libraries or LPhy extensions, such as the LPhy modular jar.
-You can replace the ``lib" folder path to your own library path, or add another modular jar not in the ``lib" folder.
+You can replace the "lib" folder path to your own library path, or add another modular jar not in the "lib" folder.
-`-m` declares the module name and it should be always ``lphystudio".
+`-m` declares the module name and it should be always "lphystudio".
-If you are using any LPhy extensions, copy its modular jar into the ``lib" folder and then launch LPhy Studio.
+If you are using any LPhy extensions, copy its modular jar into the "lib" folder and then launch LPhy Studio.